aaronmurniadi/aaronmurniadi.github.io/src/index.md

 ## Articles

 This collection consists of articles and lengthy texts, mainly centered on philosophy—traces of my unfinished journey in Philosophy, if you will.
-Almost all of the content is in Bahasa Indonesia, but you can translate each one by clicking the `Translate this Article` button after opening it, if you prefer reading in English or another language.
+Almost all of the content is in Bahasa Indonesia.

 ### Published Articles (external links)